1. Introduction

 3.2.
 XRFrame

-partial interface XRFrame {readonly attribute XRMetadata ; };
+partial interface XRFrame {readonly attribute XRMetadata ; };metaData

 should the mesh data persist per browser session or per xr session?